bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 - Forward replies aswell, target source has replied message. the webhook points to replied message on source.
 - Uses webhooks for forwarding messages.
 - Does not require admin privileges in the source server.
+- Forward messages from a specific channel at a specific time in your timezone of choice say [FROM 9AM to 4PM EST time]
 - Can use the name and picture of sender instead of default webhook profile (`use_user_profile`)
 - Use chat gpt to rephrase your messages with instructions (`chatgpt_instruction`, `gpt_model`,`chatgpt_instruction`)
 - Removes Discord invite links if configured (`remove_discord_links`).